 - 13.17.1.
-Where the Contractor has: - (a) received an application for the provision of medical services other than essential services: - (i) from a person who is not included in the Contractor's list of patients, - (ii) from a person that the Contractor has not accepted as a temporary resident, or - (iii) made on behalf of a person referred to in subclause (i) or (ii), by a person specified in clause 13.5.4; and - (b) accepted the person making the application or on whose behalf the application is made as a patient for the provision of the service in question, the Contractor's responsibility for that person terminates in the circumstances described in clause 13.17.2.
+Where the Contractor has: - (a) received an application for the provision of medical services other than essential services: - (i) from a person who is not included in the Contractor's list of patients, - (ii) from a person that the Contractor has not accepted as a temporary resident, or - (iii) made on behalf of a person referred to in subclause (i) or (ii), by a person specified in clause 13.5.4; and the Contractor's responsibility for that person terminates in the circumstances described in clause 13.17.2.